Mustafa0436/PS4-GTA-V-Menu-Base/README.md

 * Support for numerous dynamic option types
 * Button instructions display
 * Example options and vehicle spawner

+## PAY ATTENTION PLEASE!
+This mod menu is very unstable and will most likely crash GTA V many times before you get it to work.
+If you load ArabicGuy first, then close the game.
+Then load this mod menu, it will work.

 ## Notes
 While the example submenus showcase much of the menu base's functionality, more is possible.
 Check out `menu.cpp` for all supported option types.